maiscelo/maiscelo/README.md

  -🔭 I'm currently working at [LEAD](http://leadfortaleza.com.br/portal) as IHC research working on augmented reality application and voice asistence for mobile/web applications.

- -🤝 I’m looking to collaborate on data science and deep learning projects.
+ -🤝 I’m looking to collaborate on machine intelligence and deep learning projects.

 ### My interest❤️